TedSIWEILIU/owl/README.md

 ![系统架构图](result_comparison_percentage.png)

+The results indicate that our optimized prompts improve the performance by 20% on average, with noticeable improvements on tasks from all three levels of the GAIA benchmark.

+In our experiments, we leveraged the OpenAI o1 model to optimize the prompts, and used gpt-4o to run the model during evaluation.
+The total investment for this optimization process was approximately 90$ and the cost of running the model with gpt-4o for validation is around 40$.
+These results indicate that our optimization process is cost-effective and can achieve remarkable performance improvements.
 ## 2. Why OWL?

 - **Reasons**: We choose OWL since it is claimed to be ranked #1 among open-source frameworks on the GAIA benchmark!